Kamran-Afzali/Kamran-Afzali.github.io/_posts/Responsible_AI.md

-### Responsible use of artificial intelligence (AI) by Canadian Government

-Governments can play a crucial role in facilitating the implementation of responsible AI by taking the following actions:

-Setting clear regulations and guidelines: Governments can establish regulations and guidelines for the development and deployment of AI systems to ensure that they meet ethical and responsible standards.
-These regulations can include requirements for transparency, accountability, and privacy protection.

-Promoting collaboration between industry and academia: Governments can facilitate collaboration between industry and academia to promote research and development of AI systems that are ethical and responsible.

-Investing in AI literacy: Governments can invest in programs to increase AI literacy among the public and policymakers, enabling them to better understand the benefits and risks of AI and make informed decisions.

-Encouraging diversity and inclusivity: Governments can encourage the development of AI systems that are diverse and inclusive, reflecting the needs and values of all members of society.

-Supporting ethical AI startups: Governments can provide funding and resources to support ethical AI startups that are developing innovative AI solutions that are responsible and beneficial to society.

-By taking these actions, governments can help ensure that AI is developed and deployed in a responsible and ethical manner, benefiting society as a whole.

-Artificial intelligence (AI) technologies offer promise for improving how the Government of Canada serves Canadians.
-As we explore the use of AI in government programs and services, we are ensuring it is governed by clear values, ethics, and laws.

-Our guiding principles
-To ensure the effective and ethical use of AI the government will:

-understand and measure the impact of using AI by developing and sharing tools and approaches be transparent about how and when we are using AI, starting with a clear user need and public benefit provide meaningful explanations about AI decision making, while also offering opportunities to review results and challenge these decisions be as open as we can by sharing source code, training data, and other relevant information, all while protecting personal information, system integration, and national security and defence provide sufficient training so that government employees developing and using AI solutions have the responsible design, function, and implementation skills needed to make AI-based public services better

-###  Why responsible AI is important
-Responsible AI is an emerging area of AI governance and use of the word "responsible" is an umbrella term that covers both ethics and democratization.

-The heads of Microsoft and Google have publicly called for AI regulations, but as of this writing, there are no standards for accountability when AI programming creates unintended consequences.
-Often, bias can be introduced into AI by the data that's used to train machine learning models.
-When the training data is biased, it naturally follows that decisions made by the programming are also biased.

-Now that software programs with artificial intelligence (AI) features are becoming more common, it is increasingly apparent that there is a need for standards in AI beyond those established by Isaac Asimov in his "Three Laws of Robotics."
-The technology can be misused accidentally (or on purpose) for a number of reasons -- and much of the misuse is caused by a bias in the selection of data to train AI programming.

 ### What are the principles of responsible AI?
 AI and the machine learning models that support it should be comprehensive, explainable, ethical and efficient.